spyder-ide/spyder-docs/doc/installation.rst

 .. caution::

-   While we offer alternative Spyder installation options for users who desire them, we currently lack the resources to offer individual assistance for problems specific to installing via these alternative distributions.
+   While we describe alternative Spyder installation options for users who prefer them, as these are third-party distributions that we have no direct involvement in, we are usually not able to offer useful individual assistance for problems specific to installing via these alternative methods.

+   Also, the Spyder versions they install may be out of date relative to the current release, and thus be missing the latest features and bug fixes.

-   Therefore, we recommend you switch to our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or a :ref:`installation-conda` if you encounter installation issues you are unable to solve on your own.
+   Therefore, we recommend you switch to our :ref:`standalone_installers_ref` (Windows and macOS) or a :ref:`installation-conda` if you encounter installation issues you are unable to solve on your own.

 Windows
 ~~~~~~~

-Spyder is included in the `WinPython`_ scientific Python distribution (although Anaconda's ``conda`` package and environment manager is not).
+Spyder is included in the `WinPython`_ scientific Python distribution, along with many other common numerical computing and data analysis packages.
-You can use Spyder immediately after installing, just like with Anaconda.
+You can use Spyder immediately after installing, similar to Anaconda.

 .. _WinPython: https://winpython.github.io/